rdf-connect/sds-storage-writer-ts/README.md

 - `data`: a stream reader that carries data (as `string` or `Quad[]`).
 - `metadata`: a stream reader that carries SDS metadata (as `string` or `Quad[]`).
 - `database`: connection parameters for a reachable MongoDB instance.
-- `maxsize`: max number of members per fragment.
-- `k`: max number of child nodes in the default time-based B+ Tree fragmentation.

 ## Authors and License